Skip to content

 Title Type One-liner

 Worked examples Reference Browser-runnable apps spanning the construction-prompt surface across substrates — Reagent: counter, counter_slim_and_fast, counter_with_stories, login, todomvc, routing, ssr, managed_http_counter, state_machine_walkthrough, nine_states, boot, long_running_work, websocket, the 7GUIs cluster (temperature / flight booker / timer / crud / circle drawer / cells), and realworld; UIx: counter, login; Helix: counter, login.
-Each is paired with a Playwright smoke spec; the catalogue at examples/README.md maps each example to the Specs it exercises.
+Examples are test-free source; their behaviour is covered by CLJS test fixtures (npm run test:cljs) plus three adapter-mount smokes (Reagent / UIx / Helix).
+The catalogue at examples/README.md maps each example to the Specs it exercises.

 Reading paths